Do you support DKIM (DomainKeys Identified Mail)?

 Because of that, we’d only recommend doing this if you have a serious problem with other people forging your mail addresses.
 Even if you do have that problem, DMARC isn’t a panacea.
 Only receivers that actually check DMARC records will block forged mail (most large ISPs do, but most smaller companies don’t).
 And when they do block forgeries, you might get more false “bounces” than you would without DMARC, simply because more messages are blocked.

-Keep in mind that neither DKIM nor DMARC can prevent spammers from forging your domain name in spam they send through unrelated servers.
+In other words, neither DKIM nor DMARC can prevent spammers from forging your domain name in spam they send through unrelated servers.
 The purpose is to make it easier for receiving servers to detect when those forgeries happen.

 How can I verify that DKIM is working for my address?